btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 ||
 |![Spicy Tonkotsu]({{ site.url }}/assets/article_images/2018-12-01-ramen-logs/kame-spicy-tonkotsu.jpg)|

 I went to Kame whilst meeting a friend for dinner in midtown.
 I don't usually go to midtown, but I saw that Kame had 4.5 stars on Yelp.
 Promising.
-I walked in to a regular ramen shop with pleasant dècor.
+I walked in to a regular looking ramen shop with pleasant dècor.
 I ordered the spicy tonkotsu and to be honest, I wasn't expecting much.
 To my suprise the broth was delicious and the noodles were pretty good too.
 The egg was perfectly cooked and best of all, the two slices of pork not only beautifully garnished the bowl but also my mouth.
 I want to come back to Kame to try the other ramen dishes.
-So far, Kame is at the top of my list for being a pretty decent bowl of ramen that you'd expect to find regularly in Tokyo.
+So far, Kame ranks at the top of my list for being a pretty decent bowl of ramen that you'd expect to find regularly in Tokyo.

 <table class="tg">
   <tr>